PrakritiRawat/container-networking-lab-/README.md

-# 🚀 Docker Bridge Networking: Balancing Isolation & Connectivity
+# 🚀 Container Networking Lab: Balancing Isolation & Connectivity

 ## 📌 Objective
-The goal of this exercise is to explore and demonstrate **network isolation** within Docker containers.
+The goal of this lab exercise is to explore and demonstrate **network isolation** within Docker containers.
 You’ll learn how containers inside the **same custom bridge network** can communicate seamlessly, while those on **different networks remain isolated** — a critical concept for securing containerized applications and microservices.

 ---